 Adding Manchego cheese from Spain to form the sauce for the sprouts gives the recipe just the right touch.
 This one is one of our favorites!

 Low Carb Tips

-We use shallots in this recipe and leave out the garlic.
+We use shallots in our Brussels Sprouts in Manchego and leave out the garlic.
 A garlic taste may be too strong and challenge the nutty “cheesy” flavor of the Manchego.
 A stronger onion may also over-power the flavor of the sauce so we would stick with the shallot.
 We do add to the nutty flavor of the dish by mixing a small amount of parmesan cheese with the Manchego.
 Substituting almond flour for wheat flour maintains a lower carb count and still forms a nice roux for thickening purposes.
 Heavy whipping cream is our choice for the sauce, since we like it thicker – that gooey cheese is so nutty and flavorful, you will see what we mean.
 If you prefer a thinner sauce then you can substitute half-and-half for half of the heavy cream.
 This would change the calculation of your carbohydrates, but ever so slightly.

 Bake the sprouts for a while to soften the texture and incorporate the cheese flavor.
 Make sure you drizzle with olive oil before the first round of baking.
 This should make the bold green color of your sprouts develop a brownish or blackish tint – that is what you want for this dish.
 In addition, topping with shavings of Manchego before serving adds to the presentation and to the flavor.